 £155 to £200 plus VAT

-You will be advised of the hourly rates of individual members of the firm who may act for you on a case-by-case basis.
+Please note that you will be advised of the hourly rates of individual members of the firm who may act for you on a case-by-case basis and it is possible that the hourly rate applicable for your case may fall outside of the bands referred to above.

 Our rates will be subject to review from time to time and at the beginning of each year.
 It is possible that rates may be increased when an individual member of the firm rises in seniority or obtains some additional professional qualification.